yuriy-chumak/ol/doc/reference/pairs-and-lists.md

 # set-car!
 `(set-car! pair obj)`, *procedure*

-Stores obj in the car field of pair. *Obj* can be enum, symbol, or constant.
+Stores obj in the car field of pair. *Obj* must be enum, symbol, or constant.

 ```scheme
 (set-car! '(1 .
 2) 8)         ==>  '(8 .
 2)